 What does it mean to be human in the 21st century?

-As a student in the Psychology degree program at Saybrook, you can tailor your experiential learning goals and courses to meet your individual needs and interests.
-You can select graduate courses from multiple areas for a broad base of knowledge, or select a specific group of professionally meaningful courses to address a particular concern.
+As a student in the Psychology degree program within the School of Psychology & Interdisciplinary (PII) at Saybrook University, you can tailor your experiential learning goals and courses to meet your individual needs and interests.
+You may select graduate courses from multiple areas for a broad base of knowledge, or select a specific group of professionally meaningful courses to address a particular concern.
 You also have the option to focus your Psychology degree with Certificates or Specializations if you wish to study specific topics in greater depth.

 Our Psychology Ph.D. program provides you with the opportunity to build upon the foundation provided by an M.A. degree.
-It can be helpful if you want to enhance your clinical skills and already have licensure, if you seek work in the public or private sector, or if you wish to pursue a career in research and teaching.
-You are welcome to select from any of the specializations listed at either the masters or doctoral level.
+It can be helpful if you want to enhance your counseling skills and already have attained licensure, if you seek work in the public or private sector, or if you wish to pursue a career in research and teaching.
+You are welcome to select from any of the Specializations listed at either the masters or doctoral level.

-The Psychology degree program in the School of Psychology & Interdisciplinary Inquiry (PII) offers mature students a foundation of scholarship based in the tradition of existential, humanistic, and transpersonal psychology.
-This degree program offers graduate education that can help you expand your outlook beyond the confines of a discrete discipline.
-Learning encompasses a course of study that takes you beyond traditional field-specific boundaries to focus on such subjects as consciousness, spirituality, and integrative health; creativity studies; Jungian studies; existential, humanistic, and transpersonal psychology; and transformative social change.
+The Psychology degree program in the School of Psychology & Interdisciplinary Inquiry specific boundaries to focus on such subjects as consciousness, spirituality, and integrative health; creativity studies; Jungian studies; existential, humanistic, and transpersonal psychology; and transformative social change.
 Discovery that is informed by a variety of disciplines and modes of inquiry can enliven your primary field of study and enrich the learning process.
-It is with this in mind that the PII Psychology degree program has expanded the definition of the field to include not only human processes that occur at an intrapsychic level, but also those that occur within groups, communities, societies, and at the global level.
+It is with this in mind that the School of PII Psychology degree program has expanded the definition of the field to include not only human processes that occur at an intrapsychic level, but also those that occur within groups, communities, societies, and at the global level.

-The uniqueness of Saybrook’s Psychology degree program also lies in its heritage of humanistic, existential, transpersonal, and phenomenological inquiry.
+The uniqueness of the School of PII Psychology degree program also lies in its heritage of humanistic, existential, transpersonal, and phenomenological inquiry.
 Key founders and early contributors to this tradition include such innovative thinkers as Carl Rogers, Rollo May, Abraham Maslow, James Bugental, Henry Murray, Viktor Frankl, Charlotte Buhler, and Virginia Satir.
 These and other leaders in humanistic and transpersonal psychology came together in the 1960s to challenge the dominant behaviorist and psychoanalytic theories and other models of inquiry into human experience.
 Today Saybrook faculty, alumni, and students continue to question, critique, and offer alternatives to many of the axioms of mainstream academic psychology and professional practice, including those of the now predominant bio-medical model.
-Through creativity, sound research, scholarly writing, and integrative professional practice, members of the Saybrook community keep alive the spirit of innovative and creative approaches to the increasingly complex issues of our times.
+Through creativity, sound research, scholarly writing, and integrative professional practice, members of the School of PII community keep alive the spirit of innovative and creative approaches to the increasingly complex issues of our times.